xenocrat/HTTPHeader/README.md

 ### `HTTPHeader::Cookie($string = null)`

-Returns an associative array of cookie names and values.
+Returns an associative array of cookie names and values, or `null` if the value is invalid.

 Example: